 This condo buying guide provides a list of things to consider and steps to follow as you navigate your journey as a new condo unit owner.

-Guide to Buying Your First Condo Unit in the Philippines
+Guide to buying your first condo unit in the Philippines

-A search for the condo unit is no different from other residential units.
-If you have a general idea of what you are looking for, consulting with a real estate agent is a time-efficient approach to looking for condo units with such criteria.
-They generally have a wider pool of properties that are filtered according to your needs.
+They generally have a wider pool of properties filtered according to your needs.
 Do you need a condo unit with a three-bedroom unit or one that has an indoor pool, or is it within a certain price range?
 A certified real estate agent can help you navigate through the list and offer insights that you

 Condo units are often located conveniently near or within the center of a business or commercial district.
-This means going to work is just a few minute’s drive or a short hop on public transport or Uber.
+This means going to work is just a few minute’s drives or a short hop on public transport or Uber.

 How a real estate broker helps find the right condo for you

 It may not be difficult to find a good condo that fits your taste and requirements but it’s often the cost that influences your decision.
 However, if your decision is also heavily influenced by factors such as the location of major landmarks (school for your children, proximity to workplace, and so on), a real estate broker within your neighborhood or city usually have a decent database of available condo units for your consideration.
-This gives you more choices rather than relying on your own research and due diligence.
+This gives you more choices than relying on your research and due diligence.

 What to check with every potential condo ownership